 Prior to the widespread adoption of mass production techniques, goods were often crafted individually or in small workshops by skilled artisans.
 This resulted in higher costs and limited availability for many consumer products.

-The introduction of mass production, spearheaded by innovations like the assembly line, particularly in the automobile industry by Henry Ford, revolutionized manufacturing.211 This system involved breaking down complex tasks into smaller, repetitive steps performed by specialized workers, leading to unprecedented levels of efficiency.
+The introduction of mass production, which built on Ransom Olds’ earlier assembly line work and was brought to full scale by Henry Ford’s moving assembly line, revolutionized manufacturing.
+This system involved breaking down complex tasks into smaller, repetitive steps performed by specialized workers, leading to unprecedented levels of efficiency.

-Mass production dramatically increased productivity, allowing for the manufacture of goods at a much faster rate and lower cost per unit.211 This led to a significant decrease in the price of many consumer goods, making them more affordable and accessible to a larger segment of the population.211 Consequently, disposable income and purchasing power increased for many, enabling them to acquire a wider range of goods and services.
-Mass production changed the nature of work, shifting the focus from highly skilled craftsmanship to specialized, often repetitive tasks on assembly lines.211 This required a large workforce trained in specific, narrow skills.
-The broader economic principles at play included economies of scale, increased division of labor, standardization of parts, and the creation of vast distribution networks to handle the increased volume of goods.211 Hazlitt would have emphasized how mass production enhanced overall economic output and improved the standard of living for the majority.59
+Mass production dramatically increased productivity, allowing for the manufacture of goods at a much faster rate and lower cost per unit.
+This led to a significant decrease in the price of many consumer goods, making them more affordable and accessible to a larger segment of the population.
+Consequently, purchasing power increased for many, as their existing wages could now buy a wider range of goods and services.
+Mass production changed the nature of work, shifting the focus from highly skilled craftsmanship to specialized, often repetitive tasks on assembly lines.
+This required a large workforce trained in specific, narrow skills.
+The broader economic principles at play included economies of scale, increased division of labor, standardization of parts, and the creation of vast distribution networks to handle the increased volume of goods.

 The Internet out of the USA

-The internet dramatically increased productivity across numerous sectors by enabling instant communication, facilitating collaboration, and providing access to a vast repository of information.222 The cost of communication and information sharing plummeted, fostering globalization and the growth of online commerce.222 This increased efficiency and reduced costs have had a significant impact on disposable income and purchasing power by creating new markets and business models.
-The internet has fundamentally changed the nature of tasks, leading to the rise of entirely new industries and professions in the digital realm, such as software development, web design, digital marketing, and data analysis.225 The broader economic principles at play include the creation of a global digital marketplace, the rise of e-commerce, the increasing importance of data and information, and the network effects that drive the growth of online platforms.222 Hazlitt would likely view the internet as a powerful engine for economic growth and innovation, despite the disruptions it has caused to traditional industries.59
+The internet dramatically increased productivity across numerous sectors by enabling instant communication, facilitating collaboration, and providing access to a vast repository of information.
+The cost of communication and information sharing plummeted, fostering globalization and the growth of online commerce.
+This increased efficiency and reduced costs have expanded purchasing power by lowering prices through online competition, cutting out intermediaries, and enabling direct-to-consumer business models.
+The internet has fundamentally changed the nature of tasks, leading to the rise of entirely new industries and professions in the digital realm, such as software development, web design, digital marketing, and data analysis.
+The broader economic principles at play include the creation of a global digital marketplace, the rise of e-commerce, the increasing importance of data and information, and the network effects that drive the growth of online platforms.

-The “New World” of the internet age is characterized by unprecedented levels of connectivity, access to information, and globalization.222 The impact on jobs has been significant, with the decline of some traditional roles (e.g., travel agents, traditional retail) being accompanied by the creation of a vast array of new jobs in the digital economy.225 The internet has also enabled new ways of working, such as remote work and the gig economy.227
+The “New World” of the internet age is characterized by unprecedented levels of connectivity, access to information, and globalization.
+The impact on jobs has been significant, with the decline of some traditional roles (e.g., travel agents, traditional retail) being accompanied by the creation of a vast array of new jobs in the digital economy.
+The internet has also enabled new ways of working, such as remote work and the gig economy.

 The Personal Computer out of the USA

-The invention and mass production of the personal computer, with early models like the Altair, Apple, and IBM PC 58, revolutionized computing by making it accessible to individuals and small businesses.58 The development of user-friendly operating systems and software further expanded the PC’s appeal and utility.58
+The invention and mass production of the personal computer, with early models like the Altair, Apple, and IBM PC, revolutionized computing by making it accessible to individuals and small businesses.
+The development of user-friendly operating systems and software further expanded the PC’s appeal and utility.

-The personal computer significantly increased productivity by automating tasks, improving efficiency in office work, and enabling new forms of creativity and communication.31 The cost of computing power decreased dramatically, making it affordable for a wide range of users.31 This increased accessibility boosted disposable income and purchasing power by enabling individuals and businesses to perform tasks more efficiently and create new value.
-The PC fundamentally changed the nature of work, leading to the decline of some manual and clerical jobs while creating new roles requiring computer literacy and specialized software skills.225 The broader economic principles involved the rise of the software industry, the growth of IT services, and the increasing importance of digital skills in the modern economy.225 Hazlitt would have seen the personal computer as a prime example of how technological innovation empowers individuals and drives economic progress.59
+The personal computer significantly increased productivity by automating tasks, improving efficiency in office work, and enabling new forms of creativity and communication.
+The cost of computing power decreased dramatically, making it affordable for a wide range of users.
+This increased accessibility boosted purchasing power by enabling individuals and businesses to perform tasks more efficiently and create new value.
+The PC fundamentally changed the nature of work, leading to the decline of some manual and clerical jobs while creating new roles requiring computer literacy and specialized software skills.
+The broader economic principles involved the rise of the software industry, the growth of IT services, and the increasing importance of digital skills in the modern economy.

-The “New World” of the personal computer era is characterized by a digitalized society where computers are integral to work, education, communication, and entertainment.258 The impact on jobs has been transformative, leading to a significant shift in the skills required by the workforce and the creation of a vast number of jobs in the technology sector.225
+The “New World” of the personal computer era is characterized by a digitalized society where computers are integral to work, education, communication, and entertainment.
+The impact on jobs has been transformative, leading to a significant shift in the skills required by the workforce and the creation of a vast number of jobs in the technology sector.

 Synthesis of Historical Technological Revolutions

 Examining these seven technological revolutions reveals several common patterns in their economic impact.
-Firstly, each innovation led to a significant increase in productivity, either by automating existing tasks, enabling new processes, or improving the efficiency of production and communication.52 This surge in productivity invariably resulted in a reduction in the cost of goods and services, making them more accessible to a wider population.55 The increased affordability, in turn, often led to a rise in disposable income and purchasing power for various segments of society.55
+Firstly, each innovation led to a significant increase in productivity, either by automating existing tasks, enabling new processes, or improving the efficiency of production and communication.
+This surge in productivity invariably resulted in a reduction in the cost of goods and services, making them more accessible to a wider population.
+The increased affordability, in turn, often led to a rise in purchasing power for various segments of society.

 Furthermore, each technological shift altered the nature of work.
-While some jobs were displaced or became obsolete, entirely new industries and occupations emerged to support the new technologies and cater to evolving societal needs.52 This process often involved a shift from manual and artisanal labor towards more specialized and technology-driven roles.
-The broader economic principles consistently observed include the interplay of supply and demand, the reallocation of resources, the formation of new capital, and the creation of entirely new markets.55 These patterns align with Hazlitt’s core argument that technological progress, despite initial disruptions, ultimately contributes to long-term economic growth and an improved standard of living.59
+While some jobs were displaced or became obsolete, entirely new industries and occupations emerged to support the new technologies and cater to evolving societal needs.
+This process often involved a shift from manual and artisanal labor towards more specialized and technology-driven roles.
+The broader economic principles consistently observed include the interplay of supply and demand, the reallocation of resources, the formation of new capital, and the creation of entirely new markets.

 However, there were also unique differences in how these revolutions unfolded.
 The printing press primarily impacted the information and knowledge sectors, while the steam engine and mass production revolutionized manufacturing and transportation.
-The telegraph and internet focused on communication, while the automobile and personal computer transformed personal mobility and individual productivity.
+The telegraph and internet focused on communication, while the automobile and personal computer transformed personal mobility and the way individuals work, communicate, and access information.
 The speed of adoption and the scale of impact also varied across these revolutions.
 The internet and personal computer, for instance, diffused much more rapidly than the steam engine in its early stages.

 Conclusions on the AI Revolution

 Drawing upon these historical patterns and the economic principles discussed, we can now turn our attention to the potential long-term economic impact of the AI revolution on society and the job market.
-Like previous technological transformations, AI promises significant increases in productivity across a wide range of industries.266 AI has the potential to automate tasks currently performed by humans, leading to greater efficiency and lower costs for goods and services.266 This could lead to increased disposable income and purchasing power over time.
+Like previous technological transformations, AI promises significant increases in productivity across a wide range of industries.
+AI has the potential to automate tasks currently performed by humans, leading to greater efficiency and lower costs for goods and services.
+This could lead to increased purchasing power over time.

 However, the AI revolution also presents potential challenges.
-There are valid concerns about the displacement of jobs, particularly in sectors involving routine and automatable tasks.266 The nature of work will undoubtedly change, requiring a workforce that is adaptable and equipped with new skills to work alongside AI systems and in emerging AI-related fields.266
+There are valid concerns about the displacement of jobs, particularly in sectors involving routine and automatable tasks.
+The nature of work will undoubtedly change, requiring a workforce that is adaptable and equipped with new skills to work alongside AI systems and in emerging AI-related fields.
+Daron Acemoglu and Pascual Restrepo’s research has shown that the presumption that all technologies increase aggregate labour demand simply because they raise productivity is not supported by the evidence; their empirical work found that automation can reduce employment and wages in affected sectors (Acemoglu & Restrepo, Journal of Economic Perspectives, 2019).
+Carl Benedikt Frey’s The Technology Trap (Princeton, 2019) draws a critical distinction between “labour-enabling” technologies, which create new tasks and employment, and “labour-replacing” technologies, which primarily destroy existing jobs.
+Which category AI falls into will depend in part on how it is deployed and governed.